How Does Prolonged Exposure Therapy Work?

 - In vivo exposure: In vivo exposure takes place outside of the therapist’s office.
 In this type of exposure, patients visit specific places or situations to challenge themselves to address their fears related to the trauma.

-What Does Prolonged Exposure Therapy Treat?
+What Does Cognitive Behavioral Therapy Treat?

 What Does Prolonged Exposure Therapy Help With?